How to spot a fake IRS letter and what to do about it

 Check the letter for identifying features

 Look for the official IRS logo and letterhead, including the correct address and phone number.
 Dates should be recent, accurate, and accurately formatted (month spelled out), and they should include official IRS security or file numbers you can refer to for more information.
-A fake letter won’t have this information.
+A fake letter may not have this information.

 Analyze the content